Society and Substance Abuse: Nature vs Nurture

-“We have not yet isolated the factors responsible for the difference in addiction liability; one factor seems to be passed on from generation to generation,” (Volkow, 2012).
+“We have not yet isolated the factors responsible for the difference in addiction liability; one factor seems to be passed on from generation to generation” (Volkow, 2012).
 In 1967, early genetic research proposed by Nichols and Hsiao suggested that a genetic factor might help explain the development of addiction in individuals.

-Today, the research has exploded, increasing dramatically every year as research based on previous research exponentially raises the amount of data from which scientists can pull.
+Today, the research has exploded, increasing dramatically every year as research based on previous research exponentially raises the amount of data scientists can pull.
 Despite the advances in technology and the increase in understanding of how we humans work, science is still some ways from finding the gene responsible, if it is a single gene at that.

-“When exposed to high psychosocial adversity, male individuals in our study with the LL genotype of the serotonin transporter length polymorphism exhibited more hazardous drinking behavior than those carrying the S allele or those without exposure to adversity.
-While the L allele relates more strongly to early-onset alcoholism, the S allele may be more closely linked to alcohol use that is associated with anxiety and depression.”
+“When exposed to high psychosocial adversity, male individuals in our study with the LL genotype of the serotonin transporter length polymorphism exhibited more dangerous drinking behavior than those carrying the S allele or those without exposure to adversity.
+While the L allele relates more strongly to early-onset alcoholism, the S allele may be more closely linked to alcohol use associated with anxiety and depression.”
 (Spanagel, 2010)

 The above exert suggests that even without the smoking gun of genetic markers proving a genetic factor that results in addiction, some evidence is accumulating that points to addiction and addictive behaviors as causes of owning a specific genetic code.

-Science is never about proof, but about theory, a way to explain the world around us.
+Science is never about proof but about theory, a way to explain the world around us.
 We have yet to establish any clear theory that explains the relationship between genetics and addiction.
 As far as the role of certain genes in the development of addictions, there are more than a few bright signs, but no conclusive theory has yet to be established.
-Researchers still propose that “the heritability of substance use is moderate to high,” (Jacequeling M. Vink, 2016).
+Researchers still propose that “the heritability of substance use is moderate to high” (Jacequeling M. Vink, 2016).

 Nurture Argument: Environment Influences Addiction

 Imagine getting up in the middle of the night as a young child because you had a bad dream and you’re scared.
-You go to find your mom, but she’s passed out on the couch or bathroom floor.
+You find your mom, but she’s passed out on the couch or bathroom floor.

 It has been said that to raise a child, a village is required.
-However, that village — or neighborhood — when devastated by substance abuse has little to offer the younger generation.
+However, when devastated by substance abuse, that village — or neighborhood — has little to offer the younger generation.
 Often, a neighborhood steeped in substance abuse and addiction also sees significant crime, which brings in a whole other universe of problems.

-Gangs, drug dealers, poverty and little in the way of healthy influences sets the children in that neighborhood up for failure later on.
+Gangs, drug dealers, poverty, and little in the way of healthy influences sets the children in that neighborhood up for failure later on.
 A suburban neighborhood of pill-popping socialites is not much better.
 Both teach the wrong lesson about how to overcome life’s struggles.
-The difference, though, is the more affluent the more access to other influences and the better the person’s chances.
+The difference, though, is the more affluent, the more access to other influences and the better the person’s chances.

-Generations of drug and Alcohol abuse rarely result in anything but a family history of early death, disease and incarceration.
+Generations of drug and Alcohol abuse rarely result in anything but a family history of early death, disease, and incarceration.
 No matter the starting point, few families can withstand repeated abuse of substances and each other.

 How Treatment Breaks the Cycle

-The sober community offers a judgment free zone where many people are ready and willing to go out of their way to help another.
+The sober community offers a judgment-free zone where many people are ready and willing to go out of their way to help another.
 Helping someone else helps both individuals, so this act is not always selfless but does benefit the newcomer equally.

 Agrawal, A. e.
 (2012).
 The Genetics of Addiction-a Translational Perspective.
 Translational Psychiatry, 2, e140.Agrawal, A. e.
 (2012).
 The Genetics of Addiction-a Translational Perspective.
 Translational Psychiatry, 2, e140.

 Jacequeling M. Vink, P. (2016).
 Genetics of Addiction: Future Focus on Gene × Environment Interaction?
-Journal of Studies on Alcohol and Drugs, 684-687.
+Journal of Studies on Alcohol and Drugs, 684-687

 Spanagel, R. e.
 (2010, October).
 An Integrated Genome Research Network for Studying the Genetics of Alcohol Addiction.
 Addiction Biology, 15, 369-379.

 Volkow, N. D. (2012).
 The Genetics of Addiction.
-Human Genetics, 131, 773+.
+Human Genetics, 131, 773+